voxeet/comms-app-react-events/README.md

 #### Open the app in a browser

-After the appropriate message appears in the terminal window, open <http://localhost:3000> in the browser.
+Once the dev server starts, open <http://localhost:3000> in the browser.
 The application will launch at this address and will look like the screenshot below.

 ![built](events/documentation/home.png)